-Awarded for commendable achievement in any sector of aviation, at the discretion of the Master.
+Awarded for outstanding service in the air, at the discretion of the Master.

 2018 awarded three times to: Group Captain John Middleton OBE RAF, Squadron Leader Mike Ling MBE RAF and Major Dennis W Sharf CD